The PTARMIGAN LAND GROUP

 At Ptarmigan, our purpose is to create developments that enable people and environments to thrive and prosper.
 Our mission, to maximise potential and unlock the value of land to create a legacy of thriving communities, delivers our vision of communities we can be proud of: a legacy of sustainable developments.

-This year, we are publishing this ESG strategy to articulate what we are already doing to contribute sustainable developments to the UK, and to quantify our efforts to evidence delivery of our mission and vision.
+This year, we are updating our ESG strategy to articulate what we are already doing to contribute to sustainable developments in the UK, to quantify our efforts, to evidence delivery of our mission and vision, and to set targets to improve the sustainability of our business.

 Using the well-recognised United Nations Sustainable Development Goals (UNSDGs) and targets, we recognise our ability to help contribute towards achieving all the goals both through our own actions and by delivering our communities.

-Ptarmigan are working towards a Planet Mark Certification, which will measure and report on our progress on 9 out of 17 UNSDGs and our direct contribution towards 18 out of the 169 targets.
-The 2023 business certification will form a baseline, from which we will report year-on-year our contribution and progress towards a sustainable future.
+Ptarmigan have achieved a Planet Mark Certification, which measures and reports on our progress on 9 out of 17 UNSDGs and our direct contribution towards 18 out of the 169 targets.
+The 2023 business certification formed the baseline from which we will now report, year-on-year, our contribution and progress towards a sustainable future.

 Goal 3 – Good Health and Well-being; Targets 3.4, 3.5, 3.6, 3.9